10 Tips to Take Care of Premature Baby at Home

 Here are some premature infant care questions that you should ask your doctor:

-1. If my first baby is premature then, is there any risk of second premature baby?
+1. If my first baby is premature, is there any risk of a second premature baby?

-If your baby was born from 37 to 42 week, then you are more likely to deliver a full-term baby the next time too.
-However, if you have delivered your baby from 20 to 31 weeks, then there are more chances that you deliver a premature again.
+If your baby was born between the 37th to 42nd week, then you are more likely to deliver a full-term baby the next time, too.
+However, if you have delivered your baby from 20 to 31 weeks, then there are more chances that you deliver a premature baby again.

-Most, premature babies may develop at the same pace as full-term babies if they are not born too early or have some medical complication.
-Taking proper care, ensuring ample sleep and kangaroo care works wonders in helping your baby develop in a better way.
+Most premature babies may develop at the same pace as full-term babies, if they are not born too early or have some medical complication.
+Taking proper care, ensuring ample sleep, and kangaroo care work wonders in helping your baby develop in a better way.

-Your premature baby is more prone to infections and thus any member of the family with any infections such as cold or flu, should away from the baby.
+Your premature baby is more prone to infections, and thus any member of the family with any infections such as cold or flu should stay away from the baby until they have recovered.
 Whenever anyone wishes to touch the baby, ask them to wash their hands thoroughly.

 Your premature baby may have many health complications because he has not had enough time to develop.
-It is seen that earlier a baby is born there are more chances of him having various health complications such as breathing difficulties, weak muscles, hearing loss, heart problems etc.
+It is seen that the earlier a baby is born, higher are the chances of him having various health complications such as breathing difficulties, weak muscles, hearing loss, heart problems etc.

 Though premature babies require extra care, with time they may achieve all developmental milestones like full-term babies.
-Keep seeking your doctor advice from time to time to help your baby grow better.
+Keep seeking your doctor’s advice to help your baby grow better.